 From time to time lessons cannot be provided by Harp Academy as scheduled.
 This might be due to adverse weather, school closure, strike action, harmonica teacher sickness or harmonica teacher touring/professional commitments.
 Where this is the case, and alternative teacher cover cannot be arranged, parents will be informed by email, text or telephone call.
-In the first instance, a replacement lesson and date will be organised (where this is permitted by the School).
-The new lesson date will be reconfirmed by email and entered on the Harp Academy website for reference.
+In the first instance, a replacement lesson and date will be organised with authorisation from your School.
+The new lesson date will be reconfirmed by email from Harp Academy and entered on the Harp Academy website for reference.
 In the unlikely event that a replacement lesson cannot be provided, and assuming that children’s lesson payments are up to date, a refund or credit of the missed session cost will be made by bank transfer or PayPal refund.

 Missed or interrupted lessons

 From time to time school activities and circumstances can interrupt the delivery of our scheduled harmonica session.
 If Harp Academy is notified in writing far enough in advance by the school (at least two weeks) with sufficient time to reschedule the whole group’s harmonica lesson, we will endeavour to do this on a whole group basis.
 We regret that we do not reschedule lessons for individual players, and no refund will be due to individuals in this scenario.